Table of Contents

 - Mood disorders

-Another major difference between Genesight and other genetic sequencing sites is that the Genesight test is a clinical test.
-DNA samples are collected at a doctor’s office or medical center.
-GeneSight results are reviewed by the medical staff.
-Patients can follow up with a doctor to discuss the genetic information received in the results.
+The original GeneSight test is exclusively a clinical test although the company now offers an at-home option.
+For the former, DNA samples are collected at a doctor’s office or medical center and the results are reviewed by the medical staff.
+In either case, patients can follow up with a doctor to discuss the genetic information received in the results and clinical decisions.

 According to the GeneSight website, 1 million individuals have taken the test.